FTCE Study Guide – What’s Lacking In Your Prep Book

-Your FTCE study might be focused on the wrong direction with questions like, “What FTCE practice methods will best prepare me to pass?…Books, Flashcards, a test preparation class or is the reviewer at the official Florida Teacher Certification Examinations website good enough?”
+Your FTCE study might be focused on the wrong direction with questions like, “What FTCE practice methods will best prepare me to pass?…Books, Flashcards, a test preparation class or are the prep resources at the official Florida Teacher Certification Examinations website good enough?”

 Unfortunately, there are more critical components required to pass the Florida Teacher Certification Examinations.

-How You Approach Test Practice May Risk Your Test SuccessDoes your study guide for the FTCE include help in how to apply the test content to actual exam questions?
+Do your FTCE books include help in how to apply the test content to actual exam questions?

 You may ask, “What does logic and applying the test content have to do with successful review materials?”

 Logic is one of the most important test taking skills required to pass this standardized test of educator licensing.
 Unfortunately, many Florida education students falsely assume test taking skills you need to pass can’t be learned.
 In fact, over the years I constantly come in contact with users of the best FTCE study guides who complain, “I’m just a bad test taker.”